Thank You to all those who signed up for the online donations and those who have dropped off their envelopes.

 *PLEASE BE ADVISED: As per Bishop DiMarzio, all masses, including special masses such as Funeral Masses and Weddings, will be cancelled until further notice.
 Rectory Offices are closed as well.*

-The Bishop has dispensed all catholics in Brooklyn and Queens of their obligations of attending Sunday mass and of abstinence on Fridays for Lent for the rest of this year.
+The Bishop has dispensed all catholics in Brooklyn and Queens of their obligations of attending Sunday mass.

 **Please be sure to check-in on your neighbors, especially if they are elderly or immunocompromised.**